Quintessential Belfast Itinerary

 Afterwards, chill for a bit by exploring some stores that champion Northern Ireland’s leading arts and crafts professionals.
 The BIAF shout out goes to

-Craft NI Gallery: A champion of Northern Ireland’s many talented design-makers, discover unique pieces from jewellery, ceramics and textiles to homewares, gifts, and cards.
+Craft NI Gallery – champion of Northern Ireland’s many talented design-makers, discover unique pieces from jewellery, ceramics and textiles to homewares, gifts, and cards.

-Born and Bred: So much more than a shop!
+Born and Bred – so much more than a shop!
 On a mission to help artists thrive while making art accessible, Born and Bred showcases high quality Belfast designs.
-Meet artists at work in studio spaces while discovering clothing, jewellery, prints, homewares, cards, and candles in a beautiful space on South Ann Street.
+Discover clothing, jewellery, prints, homewares, cards, and candles in a beautiful space on South Ann Street.

-The Green Room serves cracking craft beers, along with homemade pizzas and coffees.
+The Green Room serves cracking craft beers and coffees.
 The Black Box is a home for live music, theatre, literature, comedy, film, visual art, science, circus, cabaret, check out the busy performance schedule for when you are in Belfast.

 2Taps | tapas & wine bar